rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

     These things Isaiah said when he saw His glory and spoke of Him.

-Thr gospel of John confirms it was the same Isaiah, as he quotes from what we call Isaiah 6 and from Isaiah 53, and John connects them with "because Isaiah said again", referring clearly to the same person and not the "book of Isaiah".
+Thr gospel of John confirms it was the same Isaiah, as he quotes from what we call Isaiah 6 and from Isaiah 53, and John connects them with "because Isaiah said again", referring clearly to the same person and not the "Book of Isaiah".

 !!! warning "**Textual criticism** that yields wild speculations based on no evidence is likely pointing towards heresy."